usaid-cs/yesterday-i-learned/canada.md

 - The [Fields Medal](https://en.wikipedia.org/wiki/Fields_Medal) is the mathematics equivalent of the Nobel Prize.
 [Mr Fields](https://en.wikipedia.org/wiki/John_Charles_Fields) is Canadian, and his prizes are \$15k each.
 - [Hockey rink ice is painted white.](https://youtu.be/7hT3yfuLPIU)
 - The Niagara Falls are made up of three waterfalls: the Horseshoe Falls (largest), the American Falls, and the Bridal Veil Falls (smallest).
+- Justin [reportedly](http://www.thespec.com/news-story/5968652-justin-trudeau-out-of-his-father-s-shadow-and-into-power/) likes Labatt 50.
+He's just not ready.
+- Montreal is the [fourth largest Francophone community](http://www.touristmaker.com/blog/what-are-the-largest-french-speaking-cities-in-the-world/), after Paris (obviously), [Kinshasa](https://en.wikipedia.org/wiki/Kinshasa) Congo, and Abidjan Ivory Coast.
+- The fun thing about RRSPs is that if you have been poor, you can put the money you just got from a tax refund right back into the same RRSP for extra refund next year.
+- GO trains are powered by diesel.
+Some professor guy recommends against sitting in the car right behind the locomotive.
+- Montreal is the third largest porn-producing city in the world after Los Angeles and Amsterdam.
+- [Saint-Louis-du-Ha!
+Ha!, QC](https://en.wikipedia.org/wiki/Saint-Louis-du-Ha!_Ha!) has two exclamation marks in its name.
+It is, along with the rivers that flow near it, the only places on Earth with two exclamation marks in their names.